satvikblog/notes/src/site/notes/THM Notes/Web Fundamentals path/Baisc Vuln/Sub Domain Enumeration.md

 - Subdomain: `store.tryhackme.com`

 #### DNS Bruteforce
 **Description:** DNS Bruteforce involves trying numerous possible subdomains from a predefined list to discover valid subdomains.
-This method requires automation due to the high number of requests.
+This method requires automation due to the high number of requests.&

 **Tools:**
 - dnsrecon